-If you take into account that, on average, we’re surrounded by 5,000 ads/branded messages per day, it’s no big surprise we’re grown immune to ads.
+If you also take into account that, on average, we’re bombarded with 5,000 ads and/or branded messages per day, it’s no big surprise we’ve grown immune to ads.

 If your Facebook ad headline fails to catch attention, people might not continue to read the ad copy.

-Here’s another example by Scoro with a clear and actionable headline explaining the benefit of the product.
+In contrast, this example from Scoro has a clear and actionable headline that explains the benefit of the product.

-Keep your ad headlines short and clear – Jeff Bullaz measured the engagement rate of Facebook posts, and discovered that the ultra-short 40-character posts received 86% higher engagement than others.
+Keep your ad headlines short and clear: Jeff Bullas measured the engagement rate of Facebook posts, and discovered that the ultra-short 40-character posts received 86% higher engagement than others.

 10) Careless Copywriting

 When creating a Facebook campaign, you can write custom copy for every part of your ads.

 That’s a huge responsibility, as one wrong line of text could potentially extinguish the spark of interest in your readers.

 One of the rookie Facebook ad mistakes is not taking the time needed to craft high-quality ad copy.
 To analyze whether your campaigns underperform due to poorly-written texts or some other missing ad elements, you can set up a split test and experiment with multiple ad copies.

 For example, DaPulse has experimented with different ad copies while maintaining the initial ad design: